APPI vs ISO 37001

 What It Is

-ISO 37001 is the international standard for Anti-Bribery Management Systems (ABMS), a certifiable framework published in 2016 and revised in 2025.
+ISO 37001 is the international standard for Anti-Bribery Management Systems (ABMS), a certifiable framework published in 2016 and reviewed and confirmed in 2021.
 It provides requirements to prevent, detect, and respond to bribery risks across organizations, focusing on risk-based approaches proportionate to size, sector, and exposure.
 Scope covers direct/indirect bribery by/for the organization, personnel, and business associates.

 Key Components